Diagnostic requirements vary based on the insurance company and plan which will be covering services.

 - Have difficulty with perspective taking.

 It is important to keep in mind that symptoms of ASD can present very differently across individuals.
-Two children diagnosed with ASD may not show the exact same behaviors and signs.
-Variability in both symptoms and severity of symptoms is very common with this disorder.
+Two children diagnosed with ASD may not show the exact same behaviors and s

 Learn the early signs